Athos-0day/AthosCcompiler/README.md

 # Mini C Compiler

-A small compiler written in c++ that handles a minimal subset of the C language.
+A small compiler written in C++ that handles a minimal subset of the C language.

 ## Supported Features